sebastienbx/mela-tutorial/seismic/README.md

 ## 1. Setup

-Download this project and open it with Atom (open Atom, then `file -> open` and choose the directory `mela-tutorial` to open the whole project).
+Download this project and open it in Atom.
+In Atom, do `file -> open` and select the directory `mela-tutorial` to open the whole project.

-If you had not installed MeLa, follow the guide in the root directory [README.md](../README.md).
+If you do not have installed MeLa, follow the guide in the root directory [README.md](../README.md).

 In the Atom project panel, on the left, open the file `seismic/seismic.mela`.